HazelSharma/HazelSharma/README.md

 🔭 I’m currently a Computer Engineering student at the University of Toronto.

-🌱 Passionate about Software Developement and Project Management.
+🌱 Passionate about Software, Design and Project Management.

 👩‍💻 Currently, working as a Software Developer @ RBC.